-At the discretion of the Chairperson, Division of Health Sciences with the recommendation of the Admission Committee, a student requesting readmission to a health science program may be required to take a challenge exam to assess placement.
+At the discretion of the Health Science Division Chairperson with the recommendation of the Admission Committee, a student requesting readmission to a health science program may be required to take a challenge exam to assess placement.
 It may be necessary for the applicant to repeat courses.

 Please see each program for program-specific regulations.

 The acceptance of transfer students into health science courses is based upon the following: